justmat/silos/README.md

 *nb: speed and pitch both work as rate controls.
 2 is twice as fast/1 octave up*

-### there is also an fx bus that features a lush modulated reverb followed by a bit crusher. fx parameters for control are:
+### there is also an fx bus that features a lush modulated reverb followed by a bit crusher. the fx parameters are:

 * gain = fx output level (0 - 1)
 * time = t60/ the time it takes for the sound to decay by -60db (0 - 60)